meta-company/makex/documents/source/syntax-actions.md

 # copy a list of files to the Task output
 copy(files)

-# copies a set of files to the specified folder.
+# copies a set of files to the specified folder (relative to the task output).
 copy(files, folder)

 # copy a list of folders to the Task output
 copy(folders)

-# copies a set of folders to the specified folder..
+# copies a set of folders to the specified folder (relative to the task output).
 copy(folders, folder)

 ```